Obsessive-Compulsive Personality Disorder (OCPD)

 Familial traits of compulsivity, restricted range of emotion, and perfectionism are thought to contribute to this disorder.

-Symptoms of obsessive-compulsive personality disorder may lessen over a year, but their persistence during the long term has not been studied.
+Symptoms of obsessive-compulsive personality disorder may lessen even over a time period as short as 1 year, but their persistence (ie, remission and relapse rates) during the long term are less clear.

 In patients with obsessive-compulsive personality disorder, preoccupation with order, perfectionism, and control of themselves and situations interferes with flexibility, effectiveness, and openness.
 Rigid and stubborn in their activities, these patients insist that everything be done in specific ways.